MatteP1/thesis/Tasks.md

   - [ ] Update spec to include the Ψ predicate

 - [ ] State and prove correctness of lock-free M&S Queue

+- [ ] Create a section/chapter explaining some of the basic rules (hoare-triples, weakest-precondition, inv-alloc, resource algebra), and also iris in general.